Quantifying Grid Resilience Against Extreme Weather Using Large-Scale Customer Power Outage Data: Numerical results

-The result reveals that a power grid has a DTC within which it can easily withstand external impacts without substantial outages.
-Systems with larger capacities are more resilient to weather effects (i.e., more cumulative weather effect is needed to initiate large-scale power outages).
-The prevalence of this phenomenon in the three major service territories confirms the existence of infrastructure resistance.
+The result reveals that power grids have DTC within which the system can well withstand the external impacts without substantial outages.
+Systems with larger capacity are more resilient to weather effects (more accumulated weather effect is needed to initiate large-scale power outages).
+The prevalence of this phenomenon in three major service territories confirms the existence of infrastructural resistance.
 For example, in Figure~\ref{fig:acc-weather-vs-outage}, we can observe that the DTC for wind speed in Massachusetts, North Carolina, and South Carolina (around 10 m/s) is much smaller than that of Georgia (around 30 m/s).
-This implies that the power systems in Massachusetts, North Carolina and South Carolina are more resilient to strong wind than the system in Georgia.
-We also find that there is a considerable difference in the distribution of maximum outage ratios (indicated by green shaded area) among three service territories, and the maximum outage ratio is negatively related to its DTC.
-For example, extreme weather is devastating to nearly half of the geographic units (296) in Georgia as the maximum outage ratio for these units approaches 1 ($> 0.95$), while the other units are barely affected by the severe weather events (the maximum outage ratio stays around 0).
-As opposed to the half-and-half phenomenon in Georgia, the outage ratio for the majority of the units in North Carolina and South Carolina remains remarkably low throughout the weather events.
-We note that the outages in North Carolina and South Carolina are most likely due to damaged distribution network infrastructure, which is spread out and has lower shared impacts.
-In other words, the transmission network infrastructure in these states performs better in terms of withstanding extreme weather events than that in Georgia.
-This could be partly due to the fact that the transmission line structures in North Carolina and South Carolina are required to withstand wind speeds of 45 m/s or more (per the National Electric Safety Code) as they are installed close to the coast and potentially in the path of hurricanes.
+This implies that the power systems in Massachusetts, North Carolina, and South Carolina are more resilient to strong wind compared to the system in Georgia.
+We can also find that there is a considerable difference in the distribution of maximum outage ratios (indicated by green shaded area) among three service territories, and the maximum outage ratio is negatively related to its DTC.
+For example, the extreme weather is devastating to nearly half of the units (296) in Georgia as the maximum outage ratio for these units reaches close to 1 ($> 0.95$), meanwhile, the other half of the units are barely affected by the natural hazardous events (the maximum outage ratio stays around 0).
+As opposed to the polarization phenomenon in Georgia, the outage ratio for the majority of the units in North Carolina and South Carolina remains remarkably low throughout the weather events.
+We note that the analyzed outages in North Carolina and South Carolina are most likely due to the damaged distribution network infrastructures, which are spread out and have lower mutual impacts.
+In other words, the transmission network infrastructures in these territories perform better in terms of withstanding extreme weather events compared with those in Georgia.
+This could be partly due to that the transmission line structures in North Carolina and South Carolina are required to withstand a gust wind with a speed of 45 m/s or greater as being installed increasingly closer to the coast per the National Electric Safety Code.

-\section{Resilience quantification}
+\subsection{Resilience quantification}